cwensel/cascading/README.txt

-  cascading-x.y.z.jar      - all relevant Cascading class files and libraries, with a 'lib' folder cascading-core-x.y.z.jar - all Cascading Core class files cascading-xml-x.y.z.jar  - all Cascading XML sub-project class files cascadgin-test-x.y.z.jar - all Cascading tests and test utilities
+  cascading-x.y.z.jar      - all relevant Cascading class files and libraries, with a 'lib' folder cascading-core-x.y.z.jar - all Cascading Core class files cascading-xml-x.y.z.jar  - all Cascading XML operations class files cascadgin-test-x.y.z.jar - all Cascading tests and test utilities

   To use with Hadoop, we suggest stuffing cascading-core and cascading-xml jar files, and all third-party libs